What type of television screen do you need?

 There are many advantages to using plasma.
 The picture quality is superior, there is less visible motion blur due to the high refresh rates and response times, and it is capable of producing deeper color saturation.

-The disadvantages include screen burn-in, which means the screen will continue to show an image even if the television is turned off, more electrical power than using an LCD TV, and limited screen pixels.
+The disadvantages include screen burn-in, which means the screen will continue to show an image even if the television is turned off, more electrical power usage than other HD types, and limited screen pixels.

-Shortly after plasmas were released, liquid crystal display televisions (LCD) were released.
-These HDTV sets use an LCD display technology that allows them to be thinner and lighter than previous sets currently available on the market.
-Similar to the plasma, LCDs are offered in a flat-screen display, but instead of plasma technology, it uses liquid crystals.
+LCD display technology has allowed flat panel televisions to be thinner and lighter than previous sets currently available on the market.
+LCDs uses liquid crystals, which do not emit light themselves, but are backlit to project an image.
 LCD televisions were most commonly used in computers prior to being released in a television set.

-To improve upon the LCD, LED televisions were released.
-These televisions are much more expensive, but offer an LED backlighting instead of the cold cathode fluorescent (the lighting used in an LCD screen).
-The picture quality is based off of new technology called TFT LCD, which is an independent backlight.
+To improve upon LCD screens, LED televisions were released.
+These televisions are more expensive but offer an LED backlighting instead of the cold cathode fluorescent (the lighting used in an LCD screen).
+The picture quality is based off of technology called TFT LCD, which is an independent backlight.
 So the main difference between an LED and LCD is the back light used to produce a bright picture.

-The advantages of an LED are that they last longer, the picture will be brighter, it has better color contrast, and it’s thinner, uses less power, and is more efficient than an LCD or Plasma.
+The advantages of an LED are that they last longer, emit a brighter picture with better color contrast, is thinner, uses less power, and is more efficient than an LCD or Plasma.

 It comes, however, at a much higher cost.
-In addition, the heat from the LED chip can actually cause it to deteriorate over time, making the set not last as long as an LCD or plasma.
+In addition, the heat from the LED chip can actually cause it to deteriorate over time.
 Too much heat can also cause the LED to shift colors and change the screen solution.

 So what type of HDTV that is best for you depends on how much you are willing to pay, what kind of picture quality you are looking for, and how long you want the life of the television to last.
 If you are on a budget, LCDs offer you a lot of the qualities an LED has without the cost.
 If you are looking for a quick fix, plasmas are reliable televisions that will offer you decent picture quality and last for a long time.